The Atlantic Companion · Wild Atlantic Way · Clare

 We're glad you're here.

 The Cliffs of Moher — Aillte an Mhothair — rise 214m at their highest point and run 14km along the west Clare coast.
-A million-plus visitors a year, the most-visited paid tourist site in Ireland.
+They draw well over a million visitors a year and are among Ireland's most-visited natural attractions.
 Five miles north, Doolin — Dúlainn — is the village credited with reviving Irish traditional music in the 1960s through the playing of the Russell brothers.
 Three pubs, sessions every night, ferries to the Aran Islands.
 The two together make one of the most concentrated WAW stops on the spine.

 The cliffs everyone comes for.
 Doolin for the music after.